whotwagner/logrotten/README.md

 # Winning a race condition in logrotate to elevate privileges

 ## Brief description
-  - logrotate is prone to a race condition vulnerability when it's exectued with "create"-option.
+  - logrotate is prone to a race condition after renaming the logfile.
   - If logrotate is executed as root, with the "create"-option and the user is in control of the logfile path, it is possible to abuse a race-condition to write files in ANY directories.